petermarigold/filestapler/README.md

 <a href="https://ibb.co/wYNHtBn"><img src="https://i.ibb.co/8XD3kNy/0001-57-2.jpg" alt="0001-57-2" border="0"></a> <br />
 The next time you right click on any stapled file the File Stapler menu will show the different groups it has been stapled into.
-You can then choose to open all the files in this group, unstaple files, or even just open one of the other stapled files.
+You can then choose to open all the files in this group, unstaple files, or even just open one of the other stapled files. <br />

 <a href="https://ibb.co/Lp37fvY"><img src="https://i.ibb.co/XJqRTVj/0001-56-DETAIL-LOW.jpg" alt="0001-56-DETAIL-LOW" border="0"></a>  <br />